 Anne joined ICW in 2008 and has worked in the fundraising arena for over 20 years at various institutions, including the University of Kentucky and at various non-profit organizations in and around the Puget Sound area.
 Her most recent position was Executive Director of the Edmonds Community College Foundation in Lynnwood where she developed her interest in and passion for higher education.
 Anne received her bachelor's degree from Oregon State University and her master's from Portland State University.

 Chadd joined ICW in July 2009.
 Prior to working with ICW, he managed international programs at Highline Community College and pre-college programs for Kaplan-Aspect, developed member programs at the Washington Athletic Club, and was a tour guide for Rick Steves' Europe.
-Chadd received his bachelor's degree from Macalester College.
+Chadd received his bachelor's degree from Macalester College in Saint Paul, MN.

 Jessica joined ICW in July 2012.
 For the past 10 years, her work has centered on communications, marketing, research and small event/meeting organization.
 Past positions include: Technical Editor at Missouri University of Science and Technology’s National University Transportation Center and Executive Assistant at Good Group Decisions, a small meeting facilitation and strategic planning firm.
 Jessica received a bachelor's of fine arts in creative writing from the University of Maine at Farmington, where she served as editor for the Sandy River Review.

 Patty has worked with Independent Colleges of Washington since 1978.
 She joined the association as a Seattle University work-study student.